onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Changed**

 * Honeypot is disabled by default now to avoid errors with custom stylesheets.
-It must be manually enabled in each new and running environment.
+It now has to be enabled manually.
-* Order of serveral fields in formulars.
+* Order of serveral fields in forms.

 **Fixed**